usc-isi-i2/kgtk/docker/readme.md

 to see the KGTK help command.

-## Next updates:
+## Next features:
+We will include the following features in the next releases of KGTK:

-- How to load volumes with your data.
+- Examples on how to load volumes with your data.

 - How to launch a Jupyter notebook to operate with KGTK in your browser.